Monday, Feb. 17, 2020

 Changing that language may make it more difficult on the dozens of people living in RVs throughout the city.
 Some members of council have suggested safe parking as part of a larger set of reforms in homeless services.
 Longmont’s city council on Tuesday night will hear the results of a report it commissioned on safe parking.

 It is unlikely council will address the code changes at Tuesday’s meeting.
-The items are placed on the consent agenda, which typically do not receive discussion.
-They will move to a second reading, Llanes said, which has yet to be scheduled.
+The items are placed on the The grouping of routine items on the city council meeting agenda (e.g. approval of past meeting minu..., which typically do not receive discussion.
+They will move to a The second opportunity for council to examine an ordinance, and when the public is invited to weigh ..., Llanes said, which has yet to be scheduled.

 — Shay Castle, email@example.com, @shayshinecastle